Abdulazizgr/Abdulazizgr/README.md

-I'm Abdulaziz Isa, a Computer Science and Engineering student with a passion for competitive programming, AI andPython
+I'm Abdulaziz Isa, a Computer Science and Engineering student with a passion for competitive programming, AI and Python

 - 🔭 Currently working on: Developing an online auction platform
 - 🌱 Expanding my skills in software engineering through the comprehensive curriculum at ALX